bhecquet/seleniumRobot/doc/chap3_Test_writing.md

     }

 **WARN** DO NOT give the same test name in different test classes as it leads to wrong logging reporting

+**WARN** TestNG allows you to use `@BeforeMethod`, `BeforeClass` annotated method to init the test.
+These methods does not support editing thread context (`SeleniumTestsContextManager.getThreadContext().setWebProxyType("manual");` for example) because it's loaded right before the `@Test` annotated method.
+If you do so, a ScenarioException will be raised.
+`SeleniumTestsContextManager.getGlobalContext().setWebProxyType("manual");` will not help as global context is almost never used, and surely NEVER when initializing driver.

 #### TestNG file ####
 For tests extending SeleniumTestPlan, the testNg XML looks like (minimal requirements):